-Fagun Purnima, is a festival with a significant myth related to the demon, Holika.
+Fagun Purnima is a festival with a significant myth related to the demon, Holika.
 It is celebrated with various colors and is regarded that it is the victory of good deeds against devils.
 The festival is widely celebrated throughout the country throwing colors and water to each other in groups.

 Maghe Sakranti is celebrated in January, around the middle of the month.
-It is a symbolic celebration of the ending of cold season and expecting the warm season and people become busy in the fields and other works.
+It is a symbolic celebration of the ending of the cold season and expecting the warm season and people to become busy in the fields and other works.

-Mahashivaratri is the celebration dedicated to the Lord Shiva, who is the legendary figure in Hinduism.
-The festivals falls around February and March.
+Mahashivaratri is the celebration dedicated to Lord Shiva, who is the legendary figure in Hinduism.
+The festival falls around February and March.
 Millions of visitors and devotees visit the Pashupatinath temple in Kathmandu.
 It is hugely celebrated throughout the nation, showing their devotion to Lord Shiva, visiting the nearby Shiva temples.

 Lhosar is a Buddhist festival, celebrated by three different communities, Sherpa, Gurung, and Tamang.
 Sonam Lhosar is celebrated by the Sherpa community, Tamu Lhosar by the Gurung community, and Gyalpo Lhosar by the Tamang community.